nilshg/SynthControl.jl/README.md

 ### Fitting a `SyntheticDiD` model

 The package also implements a the synthetic differences-in-differences estimator of Arkhangelsky et al. (2021) with the `SyntheticDiD` type.
-An example using data on German reunification:
+An example using data on California's ban of tobacco
+advertising:

 ```
-julia> bp = load_germany_panel()
+julia> sp = load_smoking_panel()
 Balanced Panel - single treated unit, continuous treatment
-    Treated unit: West Germany
+    Treated unit: 3
-    Number of untreated units: 16
+    Number of untreated units: 38
-    First treatment period: 1990
+    First treatment period: 1989
-    Number of pretreatment periods: 30
+    Number of pretreatment periods: 19
-    Number of treatment periods: 14
+    Number of treatment periods: 12
 ```

 Here we are using the `load_*_panel()` family of functions rather than the `load_*()` family of